AlfredoQT/2DEngine/README.md

 # 2D Engine

 The beginning of something great!
+For now, just using SDL for input and rendering